kartonfarkas/api_docs/source/suite/contacts/adding_contacts_to_contact_list.rst

    * - 400
      - 3005
      - Contact list with the requested name already exists.
-     - A contact list with the requested name already exists.
+     -
    * - 400
      - 3004
      - Description contains invalid character(s).
-     - The provided description contains characters which are not allowed.
+     -
    * - 400
      - 3003
      - Invalid datatype for the list of external ids.
 Array expected.
-     - The provided data for the list of external IDs is not an array.
+     -
    * - 400
      - 3002
      - The list of external ids exceeds the maximum size.
-     - Too many contacts were requested; the number of contacts is limited to 10,000.
+     - the number of contacts is limited to 10,000.
    * - 400
      - 3004
      - Invalid contact list id: [id]
-     - The provided contact list ID has an invalid format or does not exist.
+     - the list ID has an invalid format or it does not exist.
    * - 400
      - 2008
-     - No contact found with the external id: [field_id]
+     - No contact found with the external id: [field_id] -
-     - No contact with the provided key field value exists in the database.